rurbin3/ZKit-Framework/README.md

    - Build  Rootkit TCP And UDP
    - Buid File Transfer Payload (Reverse Shell Rootkit Features Included Too)TCP And UDP
    - Build KeyLoggers
-   - Payload could be easily detected but now it uses an encryption method to fool the AVs .
-Virus total results are Without : 3/59 and With new update : 0/59
+   - Payload uses an encryption method to fool the AVs .
+Virus total result is : 0/59

 ## ZKit will be able to :